 The defending champion retains its title!
 For varied terrain and weather, we found that the best model for backcountry camping was, once again, the Warbonnet Blackbird

 .
 It's combination of ultralight material, features, and comfort put it above the other products tested and secured its status as the Editors' Choice Award winner for the second time.
-While there are a few models we reviewed that are lighter, we felt that the Blackbird best balanced all aspects of a superior hammock specific camping experience.
+While there are a few models we reviewed that are lighter, we felt that the Blackbird best balanced all aspects of a superior hammock-specific camping experience.
 With only the essentials, its weight can be as low as 20 ounces.
 Considering the integrated bug net, we feel that this weight is reasonable.
 Adding the easily adjusted whoopee sling suspension saves even more weight and makes getting the perfect hang that much easier.
 Warbonnet offers the Blackbird in two different fabric choices and with an optional double floor.
 We chose to test the Blackbird with a couple accessories: the Yeti underquilt and Mambajamba tarp.
-While these items definitely upped the Blackbird's game, even without the add-ons this is a superior setup.
+While these items upped the Blackbird's game, even without the add-ons, this is a superior setup.
 Everyone wants to stretch their legs at the end of a long day; if you need a little more room, look no further than the extended Blackbird XLC

 Read full review: Warbonnet Blackbird